Disclaimer: I do not own Transformers.

-Shifting through the bombardment of emotions at the moments before this bots death; fear, anger, hate, misery, and desperation she spun them around in flashing frames of pictures until she found the few klicks before the blast had hit the mech.
-Quickly finding what she was looking for was easy enough.
-She looked for the only logical thing that would be out of place.
-The mech that had done this.
-Since obviously he wasn't still here—she knew all the dying faceplates around her, she made a point to know all the regulars in his village—it meant he got away before he blew up whatever it was he blew up.
+Shifting through the bombardment of emotions from the moments before this bot's death - fear, anger, hate, misery, and desperation - she spun the memories around in flashing frames of pictures until she found the few klicks before the blast had hit the mech.
+Finding what she was looking for was easy enough.
+She looked for the only logical thing that would be out of place; the mech that had done this.
+Since he obviously wasn't still here - she knew all the dying faceplates around her, she made a point of knowing all the regulars in this village - it meant he got away before he blew up whatever it was he blew up.
 Which Jynx had a sneaking suspicion was Grease's energon stash under the bar.
-Not that there wasn't plenty of things in this village to blow up, it just seemed the blast happened just about dead center of here.
-And so Jynx searched; what she found though.
+Not that there wasn't plenty of things in this village to blow up; it just seemed that the blast happened just about dead center of here.
+And so Jynx searched.

 That was unexpected.

-It was Grease's bar that blew, this mech that lay beneath her claws had gotten out just before the blast went off, he saw the form of the dark black mech tented in orange with flashing red optics laughing over his shoulder as he fled.
+It was Grease's bar that blew.
+This mech that lay beneath her claws had gotten out just before the blast went off, he had seen the form of the black mech tinted in orange with flashing red optics laughing over his shoulder as he fled.

 Red optics that snapped through Jynx's daze of peaceful nothingness and made her spark slide to a stop.

-Yanking her sync cable from the port it was in she gasped, scrambling backward and trying to shake the mental picture away as she shoved herself up while the image of those burning optics seared into her processor.
+Yanking her sync cable from the port it was in, she gasped and scrambled backward, trying to shake the mental picture away as she shoved herself up while the image of those burning optics seared into her processor.

-It had been a long time since she'd seen those optics . . . but not nearly long enough.
-With a strangled curse she spun the direction she'd seen the glitch run through the other mech's memory with a seething rage now in place of the blissful nothing she had known just moments before.
+It had been a long time since she'd seen those optics… But not nearly long enough.
+With a strangled curse she spun in the direction where she'd seen the glitch run in the other mech's memory, with a seething rage now in place of the blissful nothing she had known just moments before.

-Because the mech in that memory was Fallback, and see was going fraggin' slaughter him.
+Because the mech in that memory was Fallback, and she was going to fraggin' slaughter him.

-"Me neither."
-Sideswipe quietly answered as he and the master saboteur peaked out over the red dune they were crouching behind.
-Even from this distance the screams and the crackling metal of a town burning to the ground could be heard.
-The red former melee warrior could see the pillars of blue tented smoke spiraling into sky and he could smell the stench of cooking lives as easily as he could hear their dying screams.
-Pax Tran was burning to the ground and there were none down there in that pit hole that cared enough to try and stop it.
+"Me neither," Sideswipe quietly answered as he and the master saboteur peaked out over the red dune they were crouching behind.
+Even from this distance, the screams and the crackling metal of a town burning to the ground could be heard.
+The red former melee warrior could see the pillars of blue-tinted smoke spiralling into the sky, and he could smell the stench of cooking lives as easily as he could hear their dying screams.
+Pax Tran was burning to the ground, and there were none down there in that pit-hole that cared enough to try and stop it.
 Sides knew their kind as well as Jazz did.
 They'd kill whoever was too weak to fight back, pillage the remains, and then leave the little town in the dust.
-Onto the next lawless pit the wild territories had to offer.
+On to the next lawless pit the wild territories had to offer.

 And there were plenty of them.